-Key Turning Mark Umpires - record the number of crews passing turning points during the race and communicating this to Race Control.
-Reports if any crew miss the turning mark.

-e.
-Chief Judge - shall determine the order in which the bows of the boats reach the finish line for a floating finish.
-For a beach finish they shall determine the order in which the designated rower or rowers reach the finish line or touch the flag as required.
+- Key Turning Mark Umpires record the number of crews passing turning points during the race and communicating this to Race Control.
+Reports if any crew miss the turning mark. - Penalty Umpire shall record the penalties awarded to crews during the race by the Starter and Race Umpires, inform crews of their penalties and enforce crews serving time penalties by either penalty turns for water finishes or a penalty box for beach finishes. - f.
+Chief Judge shall determine the order in which the bows of the boats reach the finish line for a floating finish.
+For a beach finish they shall determine the order in which the designated rower or rowers reach the finish line or touch the flag or buttons as required.

-f.
+g.
 Head of Control Commission

-14.22.2 Other Positions
+14-22-2 Other Positions

+The following functions do not need to be umpires

 - a.
-The following functions do not need to be umpires - Bace Control assists the Chair of the Race Committee in monitoring and recording all radio messages and help the Safety Advisor in communicating safety information to the officials. - c.
+Race Control assists the Chair of the Race Committee in monitoring and recording all radio messages and helps the Safety Adviser in communication of safety information to the officials. - b.
 Turning Mark Monitors record the number of crews passing turning points during the race and communicating this to Race Control.
-Reports if any crew miss the turning mark. - d.
-Control Commission oversee the signing in and out of crews during racing including checking that the boat ID and crew ID are correctly displayed and recorded.
+Reports if any crew miss the turning mark. - Control Commission oversee the signing in and out of crews during racing including checking that the boat ID and crew ID are correctly displayed and recorded.

-14.23 Disputes, Disciplinary Procedures and Penalties These shall be as rule 8-6 although, additionally, an umpire may issue a time penalty to an offending crew as follows:
+14-23 Disputes, Disciplinary Procedures and Penalties

+These shall be as rule 8-6 although, additionally, an umpire may issue a time penalty to an offending crew as follows:
-- Standard time penalty 30 seconds

-- Severe collision penalty 60 seconds

-- Floating false start time penalty 3 minutes
+- Standard time penalty 30 seconds or 360 degree penalty turn - Severe collision penalty 60 seconds or 720 degree penalty turn - Floating false start time penalty 3 minutes - Beach start time penalty 60 seconds

-15 APPENDIX F2: BEACH SPRINTS COMPETITION RULES
+APPENDIX F2.
+15 BEACH SPRINTS COMPETITION RULES